presscustomizr/customizr/readme.md

 * added : (php) function to check if we are using a child theme.
 Handles WP version <3.4.
 * improved : (css) new conditional stylesheets ie8-hacks : icon sizes for IE8
 * improved : (css) better table styling
-* improved : (php) logo dimensions are beeing rendered in the img tag
+* improved : (php) logo dimensions are being rendered in the img tag
 * improved : (php) class group instanciation is faster, using the class group array instead of each singular group of class.
 * improved : (php) the search and archive headers are easier to filter now with dedicated functions
 * fixed : (css) archives and search icons color were all green for all skins